MurilloGroupMSU/spartan/tutorial.md

 ### <span style="color:#18453b">Palettes</span>

 Matplotlib provides several palettes that are used to color the lines and points in your plots according to a chosen cycle.
 Spartan provides 50+ new palettes.
-There are numerous reasons for choosing a specific color palette:
+There are numerous reasons for choosing a specific color palette; you may wish to

-* the colors fit the mood of the narrative you are telling: vibrant, earthy, muted,
+* have colors fit the narrative mood: vibrant, earthy, muted,
-* you wish to avoid psychological connections to certain colors, like red or purple,
+* avoid psychological connections to certain colors, like red or purple,
-* you want to show several lines, but highlight one of them by using grays and a red,
+* show several lines, but highlight one of them by using grays and a red,
-* you want to be sure all colors are perceived the same on a white background,
+* be sure all colors are perceived the same on a white background,
-* you want to illustrate a trend, perhaps from hot to cold,
+* illustrate a trend, perhaps from hot to cold,
-* you want the colors as different as possible because the lines are very close in the plot,
+* have colors as different as possible because the lines are very close in the plot,
-* you want to illustrate a trend of a single quantity, using one hue with varying brightness.
+* illustrate a trend of a single quantity, using one hue with varying brightness.

 It is worth thinking about your narrative and whether or not a well chosen palette helps you communicate it to your audience.